jpbonson/WebScrapingTool/README.md

 [x] Create a JSON REST API endpoints that serve the database data (outlets, authors and articles) - only GET is necessary;
 [x] An (oversimplified) example of API response for articles: http://www.ckl.io/challenge/.
 [x] Create a pull-request and assign it to @carolschmitz.
-[ ] Host the server and provide its IP, as well as all the endpoint(s);
+[ ] Host the server and provide its IP, as well as all the endpoint(s)  (https://devcenter.heroku.com/articles/getting-started-with-python#introduction);
-    [ ] Change the database to postgresql (https://devcenter.heroku.com/articles/getting-started-with-python#introduction)
+    [x] Chenge python version to 3.6
-    [ ] Chenge python version to 3.6 (https://devcenter.heroku.com/articles/getting-started-with-python#introduction)
+    [ ] Change the database to postgresql
 [ ] It should scrape constantly

 ##### Extras